barbh1307/merge_DLA_LESO_data/README.md

 ###### Step 1
  - git the repository
 ###### Step 2
  - Download the DISP_AllStatesAndTerritories_yyyymmdd.xlsx and DISP_Shipments_Cancellations_yyyymmdd_to_yyyymmdd.xlsx files from [DLA LESO site](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/).
-Place the XLSX files in the 'data' folder.
+Place the XLSX files in the 'data' folder of your repository.
 ###### Step 3
  - Download the state names/abbreviations from [US Postal Service Publication 28](https://pe.usps.com/text/pub28/28apb.htm).
-Covert the file to a 'Comma Separated Values' file with the full state or territory name first followed by the state or territory abbreviation.
+Covert the file to a comma-separated-values file named USPS_StateAbbreviations.csv with the full state or territory name first followed by the state or territory abbreviation.
+Place the CSV file in the data folder of your repository.
 ###### Step 4
  - Run the notebooks in the 'CheckOriginalFiles' first to see if the XLSX files are consistant with previous files.
  - Run the notebook in the 'MergeOriginalFiles' to merge the DISP_AllStatesAndTerritories_yyyymmdd.xlsx and DISP_Shipments_Cancellations_yyyymmdd_to_yyyymmdd.xlsx  files from the same quarter into TSV files.
 By default, the data is separated into TSV files by state which are placed in the data/merged directory.
 If you collect data from multiple quarters, you can append the new data to the existing TSV files.